Email Blacklist Checker

 - [Blocklists and Link Reputation](https://mailrith.com/guides/blocklists-and-link-reputation.md#steps): Diagnose listed IPs, domains, and unsafe links.

-- [Sender Reputation and Spam Rate](https://mailrith.com/guides/sender-reputation-and-spam-rate.md#steps): Understand reputation signals behind listings.
+- [Sender Reputation and Spam Rate](https://mailrith.com/guides/sender-reputation-and-spam-rate.md#steps): Understand the reputation signals that can lead to listings.

 - [Sending Volume and Warmup](https://mailrith.com/guides/start-small.md#steps): Recover carefully after reputation issues.